mathieukapfer/trainingCpp/README.md

 {
   // test constr
   MyClass c;               // default constr
-  MyClass x();             // ! warning this is the declaration
-                           //   of a function !
   MyClass d(c);            // copy constr
   MyClass e(std::move(c)); // move constr
   MyClass f1(2);           // user defined constr with 1 parameter
   MyClass f2{1};           // same as above

+  // ! warning the code below is the declaration
+  //   of a function.
+It do nothing !
+  MyClass x();
 }

 ```